flowzy/r-thedragonprince/README.md

 3. Open [this link](https://github.com/flowzy/r-thedragonprince/raw/master/userscript.user.js) and install the userscript.
 4. At this point you should be all set and ready to go.

-### Having issues why trying to install dependencies?
+### Having issues when trying to install dependencies?

 If you're on Windows, try this: